CapoMK/regional-map-/README.md

-# regional-map-
+# Where To Live
-## This is the repository for our regional map project.
+## This is the repository for our project.
 We are working on a project that will showcase different regional areas in Finland for someone who might be interested in moving.

 ## 21.9.2021